cyclus/cyclus.github.com/source/kernel/pr_review.rst

 * It’s ok for multiple people to review PRs, so don’t feel like you can’t review if someone else already is.
 * Do not expect that someone else will re-review YOUR review.
 Take responsibility for your reviewing.
 * If you are not 100% comfortable, then complete your review and say “I have completed my review and will merge this in 2 days if there are no further comments.”
 This gives more experienced reviewers the opportunity to look at it if they choose to.
-*   A good exercise for learning your way around the codebase is to start from cyclus.cc and follow the trail of code execution as a simulation is initialized and executed - to get a rough sort of callgraph in your head.
+*   A good exercise for learning your way around the code base is to start from cyclus.cc and follow the trail of code execution as a simulation is initialized and executed - to get a rough sort of callgraph in your head.

 How do I feel about the purpose of this PR?